Group Sequential Design with Posterior and Posterior Predictive Probabilities: Discussion

-Moreover, the proxy sampling distributions introduced in this article rely on large-sample regularity conditions.
-The regularity conditions for the asymptotic normality of the MLE prevent us from considering designs with time-varying parameters.
-The conditions for the BvM theorem might also be violated if using certain methods to dynamically incorporate prior information into Bayesian sequential designs.
-The ability to dynamically incorporate such prior information could materially reduce the duration and cost of sequential experiments.
-We could further broaden the impact of our methods by relaxing some of these regularity conditions in future work.
+Moreover, the proxy sampling distributions introduced in this article rely on various large-sample regularity conditions.
+The conditions for the BvM theorem, for instance, may not be required when using semi-parametric Bayesian methods for inference based on robust loss functions \citep{bissiri2016general} instead of standard Bayesian inference that relies on the full specification of a likelihood function.
+We could further broaden the impact of our methods by relaxing some of these regularity conditions to accommodate experimental design more broadly in future work.